 A database of record (DBOR) is a repository of information about objects or people and is often maintained by businesses to store information about clients or customers.
 By using a DBOR, organizations can tailor services to individual users, target promotions to specific customers and optimize and personalize customer service support.

-Metadata, similar to metainformation, is data about data.
-The prefix meta means "an underlying definition or description" in most information technology usages.
-Find out how metadata is helping call center managers improve customer service.
+- Find out how metadata is helping call center managers improve customer service.

 A personality profile is a knowledge management tool used to maximize an employee's job performance and contribution to the company.
 The profile includes information about an employee's personal attributes, values and work ethic and is used to match employees to tasks or projects well-suited for them.